14 comment

 What are long-tail keywords

 Alright, so the number one question is what makes a keyword long-tail?
-Here are 4 distinct characteristics:
+What are long-tail keywords in SEO?
+Let’s take a look at several of their distinct characteristics:

 Why long-tail keywords matter in SEO